luke-sh/mAc_iS_sECuRe/README.md

   -Back : generates a backdoor for mac

-  -Listen : starts listen on a chosen port
+  -Listen : starts listening on a given port

+  -FakeRans : generates a fake ransomware that in reality is just renaming files, to troll

   -info (or -i) : displays some infos about the tool